kozerka/meet2learn-FE/README.md

 ## ⚙️ Configuration

 To use this application locally, you need to download both this repository and the backend repository - > [go to BE repository](https://github.com/kozerka/meet2learn-BE).
 Follow the instructions in each repository for setup.
-The application has a 'develop' branch configured to use with online backend server, which is already set up, so you don't need a .env file for this and you can skip the backend repo.
-However, if you want to run the application with a local backend, you must follow the specific instructions provided in the documentation.
+The application has both 'develop' branches configured to use online, however, if you want to run the application with a local backend, you must follow the specific instructions provided in the documentation.

 ## 👉 Getting Started